KartheekLade/kartheeklade.github.io/_posts/2025-07-06-Digital-Signatures-cryptographys-proof-of-trust.md

   2. Signing: Private key signs the hash → signature
   3. Verification: Public key decrypts signature; hashes must match

-well, this ain't as simple as we mentioned above we would also need the full strength of trust, While this process verifies message integrity, it assumes one critical thing you already trust that the public key belongs to the sender.
+well, this ain't as simple as we mentioned above we would also need the full strength of trust, While this process verifies message integrity, it assumes one critical thing you already trust that the public key belongs to the sender

 In reality, attackers could substitute their own key (a "man in the middle" attack).
 This is solved by PKI (Public Key Infrastructure) which verifies who owns that key by a system that binds identities to keys using digital certificates issued by trusted authorities.
 Here's how PKI integrates with digital signatures to establish trust: